How to use external images in your design

 Importing Images or Using Remotely Hosted Ones

-You can import images into your email message in a variety of ways when using the BEE editor with your BEE Pro account:
+You can import images into your design in a variety of ways when using BEE Pro:

 - Dragging and dropping them directly from your desktop

 - Importing them from social media accounts, cloud storage, etc.